QuantGen/G2F_RESOURCES/ExternalWeatherData.md

 ### External weather data

-The following script downloads weather data for each trial location, from sowing to harvesting.
+The following script provides functions to download weather data from ASOS/AWOS and NOAA networks.
-The data come from two external weather networks: ASOS and NOAA.
+We will download daily temperature and daily accumulated rainfall data for the locations evaluated in the G2F project.
+However, the functions can be adapt to download data for other locations as well.

 #### Read location information